rm-controls/rm_controllers/rm_gimbal_controllers/README.md

 #### Parameters
 * **`detection_topic`** ( `string` | string [ ... ] )

-  The name of a topic about some form of detection.
+  The name of the topic where detection node gets predicted data.

 * **`camera_topic`** ( `string` | string [ ... ] )

-  The name of a topic about some form of camera info.
+  The name of the topic that return whether camera get a new frame.

 * **`detection_frame`** ( `string` | string [ ... ] )